GoogleCloudPlatform/community/tutorials/writing-prometheus-metrics-bigquery/index.md

     ![prom-ui](https://storage.googleapis.com/gcp-community/tutorials/writing-prometheus-metrics-bigquery/prom-ui.png)

-    Prometheus fetches data from local storage and BigQuery, processes the data and displays it.
+    Prometheus fetches data from local storage and BigQuery, processes the data, and displays it.

-1. Return to your terminal and press `Ctrl-C` to stop port-forwarding.
+1. Return to your terminal and press `Ctrl-C` to stop port forwarding.

 1. Check Cloud Logging to see the actual query used by Prometheus's BigQuery remote read integration: